-This post came out of a chat with accountability partner and all around awesome shenaniganist Creatrix Tiara so all credit to them for the idea.
+This post about finding a mentor came out of a chat with accountability partner and all around awesome shenaniganist Creatrix Tiara so all credit to them for the idea.

 But basically I was recounting a few mentoring ups and downs and times when people had deemed me an unofficial mentor and they said “You should write a post about that.”

 And so here we are.
-Here are the things you need to be mindful of when you seek out a mentor.
+Here are the things you need to be mindful of when you are finding a mentor.

-1. Consent is imperative and a must have.
+1. Consent is imperative and a must have when finding a mentor.

 This is key for me, absolutely key for me.